lhphan/100-days-of-code/log.md

 **Today's Progress**: Started working on the Pomodoro Clock project.
 I reviewed the requirements, outlined the functionality, and started a repo on GitHub.

+## Day 128: May 16, 2017

+**Today's Progress**: Worked on the Pomodoro Clock project.
+Researched UI for the clock.